 Intended Learning Outcomes

-The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in the following areas: The Postgraduate Diploma programme outcomes are referenced to Standard 10 of the General Pharmaceutical Council’s Standards for the Education and Training of non-EEA pharmacists wanting to register in Great Britain and the QAA subject benchmarks for pharmacy as outlined in the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (2008.
+The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in the following areas: The Postgraduate Diploma programme outcomes are referenced to Standard 10 of the General Pharmaceutical Council’s Standards for the Education and Training of non-EEA pharmacists wanting to register in Great Britain and the QAA subject benchmarks for pharmacy as outlined in the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (2008).

 The aforementioned QAA subject benchmarks for pharmacy also relate to all students undertaking the Master’s award.